react-navigation/react-navigation.github.io/versioned_docs/version-7.x/getting-started.md

 :::

-Continue to ["Getting started with dynamic API"](hello-react-navigation.md) to start writing some code.
+Continue to ["Hello React Navigation"](hello-react-navigation.md?config=dynamic) to start writing some code with the Dynamic API.